urs-of-the-backwoods/HG3D-Create-A-Game/source/Actions.rst

 Haskell is non-strict
 ---------------------

 The order of evaluation of an expression in Haskell is non-strict.
 This means every expression is just evaluated to the depth to which results are really needed.
 All other evaluations are skipped and stored for later evaluation.
-You can make this visibl by starting the interpreter and trying a couple of expressions with the ``undefined`` value.
+You can make this apparent by starting the interpreter and trying a couple of expressions with the ``undefined`` value.

 **undefined**